Convergence Rates of Variational Posterior Distributions: Applications

 \begin{thm} Consider the prior $\Pi$ that satisfies (\ref{eq:gauss1-condition1})-(\ref{eq:gauss1-condition3}).
 Then, for any $\theta^*\in\Theta_{\alpha}(B)$, we have

 where $\wh Q$ is the variational posterior defined by (\ref{eq:VB}) with $\mathcal{S}=\mathcal{S}_{\rm MF}$. \end{thm}

 It is well known that the minimax rate of estimating $\theta^*$ in $\Theta_{\alpha}(B)$ is $n^{-\frac{2\alpha}{2\alpha+1}}$ \citep{johnstone2011gaussian}.
 Using a mean-field variational posterior, we achieve the minimax rate up to a logarithmic factor.
-In fact, the following proposition demonstrates that this rate cannot be improved without any modification of the conditions on the prior. \begin{proposition} Consider the prior $\Pi$ specified in (\ref{eq:refer-later-sieve}).
+In fact, the following proposition demonstrates that this rate cannot be improved for a very general class of priors. \begin{proposition} Consider the prior $\Pi$ specified in (\ref{eq:refer-later-sieve}).
 Assume that $\max_j\|f_j\|_{\infty}\leq a$ and $\pi(k)$ is nonincreasing over $k$.
 Then, we have

 where $\wh Q$ is the variational posterior defined by (\ref{eq:VB}) with $\mathcal{S}=\mathcal{S}_{\rm MF}$. \end{proposition}